Rosângela Matheus

-Rosângela "Rosinha Garotinho" Barros Assed Matheus de Oliveira, better known simply as Rosinha Garotinho (born April 6, 1963) is a Brazilian politician.
+Rosângela Barros Assed Matheus de Oliveira, better known simply as Rosinha Garotinho (born April 6, 1963) is a Brazilian politician.

 She was the first woman to be elected governor of the state of Rio de Janeiro, and the second female governor after Benedita da Silva.
 She was elected in 2002, and succeeded da Silva—who was previously deputy to her husband Anthony Garotinho and had taken office when he resigned to run for president.
 Rosinha, who had also been secretary of Social Services under him, adopted the stage name Garotinho (originally a nickname he took while working as a radio broadcaster) to have her image associated with that of the husband.

 Early life

 Rosinha was born in Itaperuna, Rio de Janeiro state, daughter of Gandur Assed and Wilmar Barros Assed.
 She has lived in Campos dos Goytacazes since she was four.
 Until the age of 26, she performed in amateur theater, where she met Anthony Garotinho.
 They married in 1981, and have four children: Clarissa, Wladimir, Anthony, and Clara.
 They also adopted other five children: Aparecida, Altamir, Amanda, Wanderson, and David.

 She taught at the Colégio Batista Fluminense and also worked as a broadcaster in Campos, for Continental, Culture and Littoral FM stations, as well as at Tupi and O Dia radio stations in Rio de Janeiro.

 During her husband's tenure she was the State Secretary of Social Action and Citizenship.